ScreamsLover/Discord-phishing-leak/README.md

 # Discord-phishing-leak
-Discord Phishing Link leaked by Certex FOR EDUCATIONAL PURPOSES ONLY
+Discord Phishing Link leaked by Certex

-Here a tutorial to use the installation.
+#**FOR EDUCATIONAL PURPOSES ONLY**

+Down below you have a small tutorial
 # PREPARING VDS #
 # USE ONLY DEBIAN 10 (Not 9 or 11)!!!